fkirc/skip-duplicate-actions/README.md

 ## How does it work?

-`skip-duplicate-action-runs` uses the [Workflow Runs API](https://docs.github.com/en/rest/reference/actions#workflow-runs) to query previous workflow-runs.
+`skip-duplicate-action-runs` uses the [Workflow Runs API](https://docs.github.com/en/rest/reference/actions#workflow-runs) to query workflow-runs.

 Firstly, `skip-duplicate-action-runs` will only look at workflow-runs that belong to the same workflow as the current workflow-run.
 After querying such workflow-runs, it will compare them with the current workflow-run as follows: